Your Lhasa Questions Answered: Permits, Altitude Sickness, and Sacred Sites

 Very safe from a crime perspective.
 The main risks are altitude sickness and sun exposure.
 Carry your passport at all times.

-China's internet restrictions apply in Tibet — Google, WhatsApp, Instagram are blocked.
+China's internet restrictions apply in Tibet — Google, WhatsApp, and Instagram are blocked.
 Download a VPN before entering China.
 Mobile signal in Lhasa is good.
-Outside Lhasa (especially on the road to EBC), signal is intermittent.
+Outside Lhasa (especially on the road to EBC), signal turns intermittent.

 Quick Reference